idoa01/nyt_connections_helper/README.md

   - Drag and drop implementation
   - Order management and restoration
   - MutationObserver for monitoring card state changes
+  - Color swapping between groups with animated transitions

 ### State Management
 - Card colors are stored in a Map and sessionStorage
 - Card order is tracked and can be restored
 - Target card for coloring is remembered between clicks
 - Game date tracking prevents stale data between daily puzzles
+- Intelligent color selection for swapping based on right-clicked card

 ### Color Management
 - Colors can be applied to individual cards through context menu
 - Individual card colors can be cleared without affecting other cards
 - All colors can be cleared at once with the "Clear All Colors" option
 - Card colors persist across page refreshes via sessionStorage
+- Cards can be mass-recolored by swapping colors between groups
+- Smooth animated transitions when colors are changed or swapped

 ## Troubleshooting